-The Bonds, or portions thereof in integral multiples of \$5,000, maturing on and after March 15, 2020, are subject to redemption at the option of the Commonwealth prior to scheduled maturity, on or after March 15, 2019, as a whole or in part at any time and from time to time, in any order of maturity and by lot within a maturity in such a manner as the Commonwealth in its discretion may determine, on at least 30 days (but not more than 60 days) notice, at a redemption price equal to par (100%) plus accrued interest thereon to the date fixed for redemption.
+The Second Series Bonds maturing in the years 2010 to 2019, inclusive, are not subject to redemption prior to maturity.
+The Second Series Bonds, or portions thereof in integral multiples of \$5,000, maturing on and after April 15, 2020, are subject to redemption at the option of the Commonwealth prior to scheduled maturity on or after April 15, 2019, as a whole or in part (and if in part, within one or more maturities) at any time and from time to time, in any order of maturity determined by the Commonwealth and by lot within a maturity in such manner as the Commonwealth in its discretion may determine, on at least 30 days' (but not more than 60 days') notice, at a redemption price equal to par (100% of stated principal amount) plus accrued interest to the date fixed for redemption.